 Read shoe-centric blogs: Naturally, reading ANY style-related blog is likely to yield the occasional lust-worthy and currently-for-sale pair of shoes.
-But blogs like Shoelust, Raw Shoes, and Sea of Shoes are fabulous for high-end inspiration; Barking Dog Shoes is a magnificent source of info for women with fussy feet; and ShoeBlog covers the gamut from glam to budget.
+But blogs like Shoelust, Raw Shoes, and Sea of Shoes are fabulous for high-end inspiration; Barking Dog Shoes is a magnificent source of info for women with fussy feet.

 Sign up for vendor e-newsletters: If you have an ongoing love affair with a certain shoe brand, make sure you’re kept in the loop.
 Nearly all major designers offer electronic newsletters to notify fans and customers of new styles, sales, and events.

 Know your shoe size: Did any of you just say, “Well, DUH,” to your computer screens?
 Don’t worry, I’m not offended.
 Just gotta start with the basics.
 Especially since many of us don’t actually know our shoe sizes, and few of us realize that shoe size can fluctuate with hormonal, weight, and growth-related changes.
 I’d say it’s best practice to get your feet professionally sized every couple of years, or after any significant physical shift.
 (Are you a specialty size?
 I’ve got resources for you!)